projg2/python-guide/interpreter.rst

 between Python and Java libraries.

 Jython development is very slow paced, and it is currently bound to Python 2.7.
-Gentoo does not support building packages for Jython anymore.
-The interpreter is still provided as ``dev-java/jython``.
+Gentoo does not provide Jython anymore.

 IronPython_ is an implementation of Python for the .NET framework.
 Alike Jython, it supports bidirectional interaction between Python